Welcome to BENG

 Members work in a variety of industries, including financial services, manufacturing, pharmaceuticals, health care, architecture, construction, software, and others.

-Their roles are multi-disciplined and include CEOs, CFOs, COOs and other members of the C-suite; senior leaders at company locations; those reporting directly to senior leaders, mid-level managers and non management senior business professionals with over 10 years business experience.
+Their roles are multi-disciplined and include CEOs, CFOs, COOs, and other members of the C-suite; senior leaders at company locations; those reporting directly to senior leaders, mid-level managers and non-management senior business professionals with over 10 years of business experience.
 Disciplines include executives in general management, finance, operations, marketing, engineering, sales professionals, other disciplines specific to industries.

 Their unifying element is that members believe that networking is a crucial asset in furthering their professional goals and advancing in their careers.